beginning of content

 When to seek urgent care

-Occasionally, constipation can be a sign of an underlying condition such as bowel cancer.
+Sometimes constipation can be a sign of a serious condition such as bowel obstruction or bowel cancer.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.